Wagyu Selection $Indexes

 F1TI = AbacusBio F1 Terminal Index

-The AWA Board has approved new genomic tools that utilize Wagyu genotype data to provide accurate inbreeding and genetic diversity measures:
+The AWA Board has genomic tools that utilise Wagyu genotype data to provide accurate inbreeding and genetic diversity measures:

 1. Genomic Inbreeding: Which is calculated from analysing runs of homozygosity (blocks of DNA with no allelic variance) using genomic profiles; and